-The sensitive volume of the MA300 is confined in a region less than 100μm wide and has multiple, integrated Hall devices.
-This volume is located both horizontally and vertically (with a precision 50μm in the center of the QFN package).
-The sensor detects the angle of the magnetic field projected in a plane parallel to the upper surface of the package, making the only magnetic field that matters, the in-plane component (X and Y components) in the middle point of the package.
+The sensitive volume of the MA 700 is confined in a region less than 100 μm wide and consists of multiple integrated Hall devices.
+This volume is located, with a precision of 50 μm in the center of the QFN package, both horizontally and vertically.
+The sensor detects the angle of the magnetic field projected in a plane parallel to the package upper surface.
+It means that the only magnetic field that matters is the in-plane component (X and Y components) in the package middle point.